Chobolabs/jsbind/README.md

     * `JSBIND_JSC` for JavaScriptCore
 * optionally set `JSBIND_JS_BACKEND_LIBS` to the one or more targets which describe the JS backend.
     * This is not needed for emscripten
-    * If you do not set this, you will have to use `include_directories` to set the appropriate include directories for jsbind and then link your targets with the appropriate libraries.
+    * For the other backends, if you do not set this, you will have to use `include_directories` to set the appropriate include directories for jsbind and then link your targets with the appropriate libraries.
 * `add_subdirectory(path/to/jsbind/subdir)` to add the jsbind static library target.

 ### Basic usage